Do you find yourself worrying about your adult children?

 Oxytocin activates the amygdala, which helps process memory and drives emotional reactions like fear, anxiety, and aggression.
 In other words, when parents see their children in danger, their amygdalas are more likely to kick into overdrive.

 And once the amygdala is activated, it’s hard to shut off.
-That’s why parents tend to worry more about their children than they do about themselves even.
+That’s why parents tend to worry more about their children than they even do about themselves.

 So next time you find yourself getting anxious about your grown child, remember that it’s just your brain doing its job.
 And try to take comfort in the fact that you’re not alone.